bigearth/bitbox-cli/examples/README.md

 code up common use cases for a Bitcoin Cash application.

 The `low-level` directory
-contains low-level applications exercising a single feature of BITBOX.
+contains low-level applications exercising a single feature of bitbox.
 Think of these examples like lego blocks that can be used to build a bigger app.

 The `applications` directory contains example applications like wallets, voting,